grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Time series to table transform

-Use this transformation to convert time series result into a table, converting time series data frame into a "Trend" field.
-"Trend" field can then be rendered using [sparkline cell type][], producing an inline sparkline for each table row.
+Use this transformation to convert time series results into a table, converting a time series data frame into a trend visualization field.
+A trend field can then be rendered using the [sparkline cell type][], producing an inline sparkline for each table row.
 If there are multiple time series queries, each will result in a separate table data frame.
 These can be joined using join or merge transforms to produce a single table with multiple sparklines per row.

 > **Note:** This transformation is available in Grafana 9.5+ as an opt-in beta feature.
 > Modify Grafana [configuration file][] to enable the `timeSeriesTable` [feature toggle][] to use it.